 Quality First teaching (definition at the end of this report) is offered in every class.
 All teachers are provided with information relevant to the needs of individual children so that lessons can be adapted to ensure all pupils can make progress.
-Differentiation may take the form of small group support or individual support according to the needs of the child.
+Scaffolding may take the form of small group support or individual support according to the needs of the child.
+Teachers are well equipped at providing high quality learning experiences for all children that cater to their individual learning styles and needs.
+Learning experiences for all children are scaffolded to build upon the foundations of children's prior learning and equip all learners with the skills, tools and strategies to progress within the next stage of the curriculum.